 Oklahoma is a "fault" car insurance state.
 This means that the driver who was at fault for the crash can be held accountable for all injury and property damage that happened in the crash.
 In such cases, the at-fault driver's insurance will cover the bulk to the damages.
 Injured victims of Oklahoma car crashes can seek compensation by filing a claim with their own insurer, by filing a claim with the at-fault driver's insurer, or by filing a lawsuit against the at-fault driver.

-To protect your finances, it is crucial that you follow Oklahoma auto insurance law.
+You are legally required to follow Oklahoma auto insurance laws or face possible fines, loss of your license, and even jail time.
 How much coverage you get is up to you, but there are minimum car insurance coverage requirements.
 If you are a motorist in Oklahoma, your insurance policy should have the following minimum coverage:

 - $50,000 for the injury or death of more than one person in a single crash.